micado-scale/docs/user_documentation/rst/application_description.rst

 The subsections have the following roles:

 * **sources** supports the dynamic attachment of an external exporter by specifying a list endpoints of exporters (see example above).
 Each item found under this subsection is configured under Prometheus to start collecting the information provided/exported by the exporters.
-Once done, the values of the parameters provided by the exporters become available. **NEW** MiCADO now supports Kubernetes service discovery - to define such a source, simply pass the name of the app as defined in TOSCA and do not specify any port number
+Once done, the values of the parameters provided by the exporters become available.
+MiCADO supports Kubernetes service discovery to define such a source, simply pass the name of the app as defined in TOSCA and do not specify any port number
 * **constants** subsection is used to predefined fixed parameters.
 Values associated to the parameters can be referred by the scaling rule as variable (see ``LOWER_THRESHOLD`` above) or in any other sections referred as Jinja2 variable (see ``MYEXPR`` above).
 * **queries** contains the list of Prometheus query expressions to be executed and their variable name associated (see ``THELOAD`` above)
 * **alerts** subsection enables the utilisation of the alerting system of Prometheus.
 Each alert defined here is registered under Prometheus and fired alerts are represented with a variable of their name set to True during the evaluation of the scaling rule (see ``myalert`` above).